 Wali Songo taught Indonesian Muslims to internalize Islamic teachings and values that could coexist with local cultures.
 Through acculturation I believe the young Muslim generation today can absorb and practice its religious norms not in the way of the radical groups in Middle East, but as a tolerant Islam that mingles with local traditions.

 The task for anyone who wishes to work together or interact with young people is how to explore cultural values as psychological buffering.
 They may vary in different environmental settings because of the archipelagic state of the nation.
-As the intensity of local and international conflicts increases, we will see more Indonesian youths delve into local cultures, explore the local history and express their Islamic religiosity through various traditions.

-Young Indonesian Muslims of the millennial age will be the most religious and communal ever.
 As the most populous Muslim country in the world, I believe the cultural phenomenon in Indonesia will spread to the region and around the globe.
-Hopefully, Young Indonesian Muslims will lead the world to tolerance, democracy and peace.

 *Artikel Opini yang dimuat di Jakarta Post , 14 Juni 2015